jnne-lbg/assignment02/README.md

-This repository focuses on a script that outputs different values depending on a given expression or given value.
+Assignment 1: This repository focuses on a script that outputs different values depending on a given expression or given value.